Thabet-Chaaouri/Instruction-Tuning/README.md

 -Falcon:
 - [Finetune Falcon with QLora](https://www.philschmid.de/sagemaker-falcon-qlora)
+  I tried to follow this blog and instruct-tune (Multi task instructions using the Dolly15K dataset) a pretrained Falcon-7B model on T4 GPU free colab, although in the blog we finetune the 40B model on SagemMaker.

+  Basically the blog uses the same data, preprocessing steps, and same parameters for the Lora adapters and the model, so we preprocess, tokenize and pack multiple samples to sequences of 2048 length.
+Using the Falcon tokenizer we get 1300 sample instead of 1500 sample with the LLaMA tokenizer on the same data.

+  We use the simple Trainer for training (not SFTTrainer), we launch training but we hit Cuda out of memory, I think because I am using more parameters for Falcon.
+Actually for this exeriment I used afunction

 - [Finetune Falcon using Qlora with Flash Attention](https://www.philschmid.de/sagemaker-falcon-180b-qlora)
 - [Finetune Falcon with deepspeed and Lora](https://www.philschmid.de/deepspeed-lora-flash-attention)